YueLi1996/Habits-Tracker/README.md

 ## Overview
 ### Description
-Tracks what music an individual listens to, and pairs them with others based on that music.
-Could be potentially used as a dating app, or just meeting new friends with similar music tastes.
+An app that keeps track of your habits.
+A habit could be a task you want to have reminders for so that you do it daily or x amount of times.
+A thing like drinking water or taking breaks at certain times.

 ### App Evaluation
-- **Category:** Social Networking / Music
+- **Category:** Productivity
-- **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer, such as tinder or other similar apps.
-Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.
+- **Mobile:** This app would be primarily developed for mobile however it could be equally used on a computer.
+The functionality could be shared between the mobile and computer devices.
-- **Story:** Analyzes users music choices, and connects them to other users with similar choices.
-The user can then decide to message this person and befriend them if wanted.
+- **Story:** A user creates a few habits they want to keep track of which the app will remind and enables the user to keep updating the records of doing the habit and repeats for x number of days chosen by the user.
-- **Market:** Any individual could choose to use this app, and to keep it a safe environment, people would be organized into age groups.
+- **Market:** Any individual can choose to use this app.
-- **Habit:** This app could be used as often or unoften as the user wanted depending on how deep their social life is, and what exactly they're looking for.
+- **Habit:** This app can be used as daily as the user wants depending on their use cases.
-- **Scope:** First we would start with pairing people based on music taste, then perhaps this could evolve into a music sharing application as well to broaden its usage.
-Large potential for use with spotify, apple music, or other music streaming applications.
+- **Scope:** First get started by having the user be able to track a habit through daily reminders based on the user’s preferences.
+Then having them be able to input more habits which could then be paired into sections of habits to notify them all at once instead of individually.
 ## Product Spec
 ### 1. User Stories (Required and Optional)